15 Simple Ways to Clean Up Your Kitchen

 Use wooden or other nonmetal utensils on nonstick cookware to prevent creating scratches on nonstick cookware.
 Damaged nonstick pans can release harmful PFCs.

 Opt for cast-iron (including ceramic-coated) or stainless-steel pots and pans for dishes that require high heat or that require frequent stirring that could unintentionally scratch the surface of nonstick pans.
+Here is our guide for how to take care of cast iron so it lasts.

 In high doses, mercury can harm the nervous system, heart, lungs, kidneys and immune system; even in low levels it can affect the brains of young children.
 The most common exposure to mercury—which is both naturally occurring and man-made—is from eating contaminated fish.
 Find low-mercury seafood selections using the Monterey Bay Aquarium's Seafood Watch guides at seafoodwatch.org.